 We want to know what you think we should do about the rent increase.
 So please take a few minutes to complete the short questionnaire included with this Newsletter and return it to us by 8th January at the latest.
-If you need any more information, just call us on 0141 771 7722 or email enquiries@calvay.org.uk complete the questionnaire and you could win a £25 Asda voucher!
-Special Feature
+If you need any more information, just call us on 0141 771 7722 or email enquiries@calvay.org.uk

+questionnaire

+and you could

+win a £25 Asda

+Voucher!